charles-owen/trello-connect/README.md

 1. The standard Trello library required jQuery.
 I didn't want to load jQuery for just that one library.
 2. Most of the other Trello connection libraries are designed to use for node.js, not in a browser.

+This library assumes a browser connection authorized by Trello.
+The authorization returns a token that is stored in localStorage to allow the connection to be persistent until a disconnection is specifically requested.

-An additional feature of this library is that is include a disconnect function.
+An additional feature of this library is that it includes a disconnect function, unlike the standard Trello client library, which keeps the key in local storage, but has no way to remove it.

 When connected, the Trello token is stored in local storage.
 Disconnect clears that token.